EudesRobin/webui-oardocker/README.md

 __Security__

 Like oar-docker, this webui for oar-docker is in no way secure.It's a project for development and testing.
-User : docker  / password : docker (  submitting jobs...) in order to generate nodes, the user is oar ( password : docker ) [http://localhost:48080/webui-oardocker/](http://localhost:48080/webui-oardocker/)
+User : docker  / password : docker (  submitting jobs...) in order to generate nodes, the user is oar ( password : docker )
-is bind to localhost (by apache ), and should not be used by external stations.